raovivek34/Data-Science-R/README.md

 2. Regression Analysis - Supervised Machine Learning for Airfares Prediction
 3. Classification Analysis - Spam Classifier using LDA (Linear Discriminant Analysis)

+Note : Each of these folders contain a .rmd (R Markdown document) which consists of the code written in R and .md (a readme file) which consists of the output - results, interpretation and explanation.